 Burn injuries are common in the workplace, especially in industrial-type jobs and jobs in warehouses and factories.
-If you were burned at work, you may be eligible for workers’ comp.
+If you were burned at work, you may be eligible for workers’ comp in Louisiana.
 Keep reading to learn about what kind of benefits you could receive and how an attorney can evaluate your case and give you an accurate estimate of what you could receive in a settlement.

-The amount of money you can receive in a lawsuit depends on the severity of your injury.
+The amount of money you can receive in a burn injury lawsuit depends on the severity of your injury.
 Most burn injury lawsuits recover between a few thousand dollars and several million dollars.
-On average, victims of a first-degree burn injury receive $21,000 in compensation, while a third-degree burn lawsuit typically settles for about $560,000.
+On average, victims of a first-degree burn injury at work receive $21,000 in compensation, while a third-degree burn injury lawsuit typically settles for about $560,000.

-While it’s possible to file a claim for workers’ comp successfully on your own, this is often difficult and results in a denial that ultimately has to be appealed.
-Working with a veteran Louisiana workers’ compensation attorney can help ensure your paperwork is completed and submitted on time and without error, and will help facilitate communication between you and the insurance company or your employer.
+While it’s possible to file a claim for workers’ comp in Louisiana successfully on your own, this is often difficult and results in a denial that ultimately must be appealed.
+Working with a veteran workers’ comp attorney in Louisiana can help ensure your paperwork is completed and submitted on time and without error, and will help facilitate communication between you and the insurance company or your employer.

 The Wanko Law Firm, LLC can provide you with the comprehensive, zealous legal representation you need after a work injury to secure the benefits you deserve.
 Call now at (985) 202-9907.